 The reason why it is popular among Linux user is because it is so much more customizable than other Linux distributions and you have more control your system.

-AUR or Arch User Repository is also a main reason for Arch’s popularity.
+AUR or Arch User Repository is also a reason for Arch’s popularity.
 It is software repo where user can submit their own software and build files for various Linux packages, it allows users the access to thousands upon thousands of programs that are otherwise hard to get on Linux.

 Here in this tutorial, I will show you how to install Arch Linux.
 It is a step-by-step guide that you can follow to successfully install Arch Linux on your System.